dethspikee/notes/topics/access_networks.md

-Having considered the applications and end systems at the "edge of the network", let's consider the "access network" - the network that physically connects an end system to the first router (also known as the "edge router") on a path from the the end system to any other end system.
+Having considered the applications and end systems at the "edge of the network", let's consider the "access network" - the network that physically connects an end system to the first router (also known as the "edge router") on a path from the end system to any other end system.

 There are several types of access networks: